The Energy Crisis Is Diffusing into Grain Markets

 USDA Survey

-US wheat planted area has hit a century low, adding a structural supply constraint on top of the fertiliser shock
+US wheat planted area has hit a century low, adding a structural supply constraint on top of the fertiliser shock.
+It’s just one country of many though

 Weather